jonbern/fetch-retry/README.md

 Adds retry functionality to the `Fetch` API.

-It wraps [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) and retries requests that fail due to network issues.
+It wraps [cross-fetch](https://github.com/lquixada/cross-fetch)(owing to support for browser, Node & React Native)  and retries requests that fail due to network issues.
 It can also be configured to retry requests on specific HTTP status codes.

 [![Build Status](https://travis-ci.org/jonbern/fetch-retry.svg?branch=master)](https://travis-ci.org/jonbern/fetch-retry)